-1 On July 22, 1987, EPA announced it was undertaking plans to revise the 1982 air quality 2 criteria for oxides of nitrogen (Federal Register, 1987).
-In November 1991, EPA released an 3 updated draft AQCD for CASAC and public review and comment (Federal Register, 1991).
-The 4 draft document provided a comprehensive assessment of the available scientific and technical 5 information on health and welfare effects associated with NO2 and other oxides of nitrogen.
-The 6 CASAC reviewed the document and concluded in a closure letter to the Administrator that the 7 document "provides a scientifically balanced and defensible summary of current knowledge of 8 the effects of this pollutant and provides an adequate basis for EPA to make a decision as to the 9 appropriate NAAQS for NO2" (Wolff, 1993).
-10 The EPA also prepared a draft Staff Paper that summarized and integrated the key studies
+On July 22, 1987, EPA announced it was undertaking plans to revise the 1982 NO_X air quality criteria (Federal Register, 1987).
+In November 1991, EPA released an updated draft AQCD for CASAC and public review and comment (Federal Register, 1991).
+The draft document provided a comprehensive assessment of the available scientific and technical information on health and welfare effects associated with NO_2 and other oxides of nitrogen.
+CASAC reviewed the document at a meeting held on July 1, 1993, and concluded in a closure letter to the Administrator that the document "provides a scientifically balanced and defensible summary of current knowledge of the effects of this pollutant and provides an adequate basis for EPA to make a decision as to the appropriate NAAQS for NO_2 " (Wolff, 1993).

-The EPA also prepared a draft Staff Paper that summarized and integrated the key studies and scientific evidence contained in the revised AQCD and identified the critical elements to be considered in the review of the NO2 NAAQS.
-The draft Staff Paper was reviewed by CASAC and revised by EPA staff in response to CASAC comments and recommendations.
+EPA prepared a draft Staff Paper that summarized and integrated the key studies and scientific evidence contained in the revised AQCD and identified the critical elements to be considered in the review of the NO2 NAAQS.
+The Staff Paper received external review at a December 12, 1994 CASAC meeting.
+CASAC comments and recommendations were reviewed by EPA staff and incorporated into the final draft of the Staff Paper as appropriate.
 CASAC reviewed the final draft of the Staff Paper in June 1995 and responded by written closure letter (Wolff, 1996).
-In September 1995, EPA finalized the document entitled, Review of the National Ambient Air Quality Standards for Nitrogen Dioxide Assessment of Scientific and Technical Information (U.S. Environmental Protection Agency, 1995).
+In September of 1995, EPA finalized the document entitled, "Review of the National Ambient Air Quality Standards for Nitrogen Dioxide Assessment of Scientific and Technical Information" (U.S. Environmental Protection Agency, 1995).

 Based on that review, the Administrator announced her proposed decision not to revise either the primary or the secondary NAAQS for NO2 (Federal Register, 1995).
-The decision not to revise the NO2 NAAQS was finalized after careful evaluation of the comments received on the proposal (October 11, 1995).
+The decision not to revise the NO2 NAAQS was finalized after careful evaluation of the comments received on the proposal.
 The level for both the existing primary and secondary NAAQS for NO2 is 0.053 ppm annual arithmetic average, calculated as the arithmetic mean of the 1-h NO2 concentrations.